Skip to main content

 All study data will be collected and managed through a centralized, secure web-based platform that serves as the Case Report Form (CRF).
 Each participating primary care practitioner will receive individual login credentials (username and password) to access the platform.
 The platform will present the standardized set of 30 images to each practitioner and capture their diagnostic assessments and clinical decisions in response to structured questions.

-Data Collection: Diagnostic assessments, referral decisions, and remote consultation feasibility evaluations will be electronically captured directly in the platform when practitioners provide their responses.
-All data entries are time-stamped and automatically stored in a secure central database.
+Diagnostic assessments, referral decisions, and remote-consultation feasibility evaluations are electronically captured directly in the eCRF platform as readers provide their responses.
+All entries are time-stamped and automatically stored in a secure central database.

-Access Control and Traceability: Access to the platform is restricted to authorized practitioners through individual user credentials.
-Complete access logs are maintained for each practitioner, documenting login times, data entry activities, and timestamps of all interactions.
+Access to the platform is restricted to authorised readers through individual user credentials.
+Complete access logs are maintained for each reader, documenting login times, data-entry activities, and timestamps of all interactions.
 This audit trail ensures full traceability of who accessed what data and when.

-Data Anonymity: Study images are completely anonymized and bear no patient identifiers.
-Each practitioner receives a unique study identification code that is not linked to their personal identity in the analysis dataset.
-The Principal Investigator maintains a confidential list linking practitioner identification codes to their identities, stored separately in a secure area with restricted access.
+Study images are completely anonymised and bear no patient identifiers.
+Each reader is assigned a pseudonymised study identification code (e.g., 202407-LR-001) that is not linked to the reader's identity in the analysis dataset.
+The Principal Investigator maintains a confidential identification-code list linking reader codes to identities, stored separately in a secure area with restricted access.

-Data Export and Analysis: Once all data collection is completed and the database is closed and locked by the Principal Investigator, data are exported to CSV format for statistical analysis.
-The exported dataset contains only anonymized image data and practitioner responses, with no personal identifying information.
+Once data collection is completed and the database is locked by the Principal Investigator, the locked dataset is exported for statistical analysis.
+The exported dataset contains only anonymised image-level data and reader responses under pseudonymised codes, with no personal identifying information.

-Data Security: All data transmitted to and stored on the platform are encrypted using industry-standard security protocols.
-Access to the central database is restricted to authorized personnel only, and the system implements appropriate technical and organizational measures to prevent unauthorized access, alteration, or loss of data.
+All data transmitted to and stored on the platform are encrypted using industry-standard security protocols.
+Access to the central database is restricted to authorised personnel, and the platform implements appropriate technical and organisational measures to prevent unauthorised access, alteration, or loss of data.

 The data will be managed and tabulated with consistency rules and logical ranges to control inconsistencies during data tabulation.
 A validation process of the clinical data will be carried out by running computer filters based on validation rules, which will automatically identify missing values or inconsistencies of clinical data according to the protocol.
 Additionally, manual editing and validation will be performed using descriptive and exploratory statistical techniques to complement the detection of logical errors and inconsistent values.